dharmeshkakadia/jezifm.github.io/_posts/2016-07-24-django-rest-framework.md

 ## Serialization

-A serializer is used to transform request parameters to model and vice versa.
-A typical activity would look like this
+Serializer transforms request parameter to model or vice versa.
+A typical flow would look like this

 ![serializer activity diagram](/assets/djangorest-serialization.png)